Last updated: December 15, 2019

 Emergency Medical Technician (EMT)

 Becoming an EMT only requires a 6-week certification course and may provide employment opportunities for each summer while you are in school.
 In this capacity, you would respond on an ambulance with an advanced provider (paramedic) as his/her assistant.
-You will evaluate patients and provide basic treatment such as splinting, oxygen therapy, wound dressing, CPR and other basic interventions.
+You will evaluate patients and provide basic treatment such as splinting, oxygen therapy, wound dressings, CPR and other basic interventions.

 - Pros include direct patient contact, emergency medical services can be an exciting way to begin your exposure to the medical field.
 Jobs are plentiful.
 The work provides an opportunity to interact with patients with multiple complaints in various environments.
 For example; in one day you may get the opportunity to evaluate and treat a trauma patient, a heart patient, and an overdose.